danweiner/learning-p5-js/README.md

 # learning-p5-js

-The Learning Processing book is meant for Processing, which is built on top of Java.
+Learning Processing is an introductory workbook/textbook for Processing, which is built on top of Java.

 There, however, is no Learning p5.js book, meaning there is no JavaScript-based version of Learning Processing.
 There is just the Dan Shiffman repo of Learning Processing code ported to p5.js.
 Although [this book](https://www.springer.com/us/book/9781484234259?gclid=CjwKCAiA8bnUBRA-EiwAc0hZk7BwWdTn-f-2ELGoh1CwFpMvYHrMZH-0kV553OsjfIXqBFbaHyGQqxoCPkIQAvD_BwE#aboutBook) looks like it might be on target.

 This repo is an attempt to solve that problem.
 I will go through the Learning Processing book, link to the appropriate Shiffman p5.js repos from the Learning Processing book, link to the most relevant Coding Train videos, and post my own code for the exercises.

+I will also have the occasional "detour" when relevant topics come up that aren't covered in the book.
+For instance, Command Line, using GitHub, etc.  These "detours" might end up overwhelming the initial goal of the project, but we'll see.

 I think this will be helpful for my learning process, and I hope it's helpful to anyone else who stumbles across this repo.